narenallam/e-commerce-saga/README.md

 # E-Commerce Saga System - Complete Documentation

-A comprehensive microservices-based e-commerce system implementing the **Saga Orchestration Pattern** for distributed transaction management.
+A comprehensive microservices-based e-commerce system implementing the **Saga Orchestration Pattern** with **Event-Driven Architecture** for distributed transaction management.
 This system demonstrates robust transaction handling, failure recovery, system observability, and comprehensive testing in a cloud-native environment.

 ## 📚 Table of Contents